weite76/The-Geometric-Principles-of-Artificial-Intelligence/README.md

 - focuses on structure
 - treats similarity as a mapping problem

-## Example intuition
+## Intuition

-Two sequences are similar if their internal relations do not "cross".
+Two sequences are similar if their internal relations do not cross.

 Parallel = similar
 Crossing = different